China: Domestic Taxation

-These restrictions put an undue burden on foreign groups and FIEs doing business in China as well as foreign individuals, amounting to discrimination against the employment of foreigners in China, as employment of Chinese nationals is not subject to the same constraints, says the EUCCC.
+These restrictions put an undue burden on foreign groups and FIEs doing business in China as well as foreign individuals, amounting to discrimination against the employment of foreigners in China, as employment of Chinese nationals is not subject to the same constraints, says the EUCCC, which recommends:

 - The issuance of state-level foreign exchange regulations allowing Chinese companies to reimburse employee expenses paid by foreign affiliates and related to foreign employees working for Chinese affiliated companies;